cockroachdb/cockroach-operator/DEVELOPER.md

 Just a quick recap of above.
 Please install the following.

 1. Bazel
-1. Python - TODO version
 1. Container Engine
 1. kubectl

-If you are not running the e2e tests or the Kubernetes targets you not need the last two.
-But you probably have them anyways.

 ## Makefile Notes